 Mesembryanthemum – same as the above, flowering from June to September.
 Again, all you need to do is remove the old flowers and periodically feed them with a liquid or water soluble fertilizer.

 Nicotiana – this plant species contains a large group of colourful cultivated varieties ideal for use in bedding schemes.
 However do not over look the tall gracefulness of the dramatic Nicotiana silvestris.
 Ideal for the boarders and in flower from June to October.

 Agapanthus – a stunning plant from South Africa ranging in colour from pure white to the deepest blue, a must for any garden.
-Although some species can flower as early as late spring try to keep to A. Praecox and its hybrids which – in Northern Europe – will flower form July until August or September.
+Although some species can flower as early as late spring try to keep to A. Praecox and its hybrids which – in Northern Europe – will flower from July until August or September.
 Perhaps the best known are the popular Headbourne hybrids.

 Canna lilies – These highly attractive plants are fantastic for bringing a touch of the tropic to the garden.
 Exotic flower are borne from July and can last up until November or at least until the first frosts arrive.
 Popular cultivars include the impressive ‘Lucifer and Tropicanna’.